top of page

 The author dives into the details of using the Fair Play cards.
 Managing a home is complicated, and miscommunication and frustration can arise when tasks are divided between partners.
 Eve Rodsky elaborates on the friction couples could experience as they play and makes suggestions for working through it.
 For example, every household task includes three aspects: conceiving, planning, and executing (CPE).
 These three elements of CPE should never be separated because doing so can quickly lead to disaster.

-Start, strengthen, or rebuild your marriage.
-For couples who want to manage money and the home as a team.
+I support couples who want to better manage money or the home as a team in their relationship.

 bottom of page